 And last but not least, approximately 60 sheets of good old thick rusty corrugated metal at about 8ft long per sheet. ($30/sheet or best each, discount for multiple)

 All prices are best offer / negotiable but please don't make me lowball offers.
 I have a fairly good idea what this stuff is worth at a bare minimum and these are some very cool, very old pieces of wood here.
 Will definitely make deals for buying a lot at once.
-Most others I've seen price a large hand hewn beam anywhere from $18 to $50 per foot.
+Most others I've seen price a large hand hewn beam anywhere from about $25 to $50 per foot.
 Place in Durand and other large stores I'm told now are upward closer to $100 per foot!
 I'm willing to make deals but I'm not going to give them away either.
 Thank you.